 The Commissioner and the Constabulary continue to work with police bodies, including the National Police Air Service, Police Digital Service, the South East Region Organised Crime Unit and Counter Terrorism Policing South East.
 There is increasing national co-ordination through the Policing Vision 2025 and work of the National Police Chiefs Council.
-A South East Region Integrated Processes (SERIP) team exists to co-ordinate collaboration within the region.

-Hampshire Constabulary and Thames Valley Police have a bilateral partnership.
+Hampshire & Isle of Wight Constabulary and Thames Valley Police have a bilateral partnership.
 The Commissioner and Chief Constable have entered into a collaboration agreement with Thames Valley in order to create a joint Information & Communications Technology (ICT) and Information Management department, with a shared Assistant Chief Officer having direct responsibility for the provision of ICT and information management assurance for both Forces.